MetricSign

 Frequently asked questions

-Why does this error appear only on large queries?
+Why does error 2006 only happen on large tables or slow queries?

-Can MetricSign detect when this error causes a pipeline failure?
+Can MetricSign detect when error 2006 causes a pipeline failure?

 Other connection errors